HML-uos/tmr-study-app/README.md

 The attached release presents the Android .apk for app installation in its original state used in the study for the above thesis.

+Find the customizable version of the app developed from this version here: https://github.com/HML-uos/TMR-Learning-App

 # Thesis

 The thesis is not yet published, once it's accessible online I will link it here to give this repository more context.